Christmas dreams to needy children: Kony Coins for Kids accepting applications, seeking volunteers

-ST. GEORGE – The holiday season is close at hand and KONY’s Coins for Kids is once again getting geared up to help members of the community.
-The holiday charity, which supplies toys to children of families in need, is accepting applications starting Nov.
+ST. GEORGE – The holiday season is close at hand, and KONY’s Coins for Kids is once again getting geared up to help members of the community.
+The holiday charity, which supplies gifts to children of families in need, is accepting applications starting Nov.
 27 and running until Dec.
 1.

 Donations are welcome at any point, as well as volunteer help starting Dec.
 12.